Gradstravaganza

 Presenters: Dr. Megan Bruening, Director of the Office of Fellowships

-Funding is one of the greatest challenges graduate students face as they plan studies.
-This session will offer an overview of funding opportunities and support available to Mason grad students.
-The session will help graduate students learn how to identify funding opportunities from external sources, including government agencies, foundations, professional associations, and more.
-The session will also provide information on support and advising services available to students through the Office of Fellowships, which assists Mason students seeking external funding in support of research, training, or professional development opportunities.
+This session provided an overview of funding opportunities and support available to Mason graduate students.
+Presenters discussed how to identify external funding sources, including government agencies, foundations, and professional associations, and shared information about advising and support services offered through the Office of Fellowships to assist students pursuing funding for research, training, and professional development.

 Navigating On-Campus Student Employment as a Graduate Student, 6:30-7:30pm